 - Immensely durable.

 - Difficult to set up.

 Wall tents, also known as safari tents, have four straight walls with plenty of headroom and are typically made from a heavy-duty canvas material like cotton.
 They are used by hunters because of their liveability, accommodating several people and their equipment.

-It isn’t the most versatile tent and isn’t intended for spontaneous trips but as a base camp for longer camping holidays, this model is a great option.
+It isn’t the most versatile canvas tent and isn’t intended for spontaneous trips but as a base camp for longer camping holidays, this canvas tent is a top option.

 The high ceiling in wall tents means that they can be used for hobbies, fairs, yard sales, or a range of other events other than camping trips.
-This can be a good way to gain even more from this luxurious tent.
+This can be a good way to gain even more from this luxurious tent with plenty of space.